-- Staff told us that the practice held regular team meetings. - Staff told us that there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
+- Staff told us that the practice held team meetings.
+We saw that the practice had improved the frequency and recording of meetings.
+Staff confirmed that they were kept informed about developments and changes within the practice. - Staff told us that there was an open culture within the practice and they had the opportunity to raise any issues and were confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the partners and practice manager.
 All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.